 The embedded report below illustrates the limits of cross data source filtering.

-- Filter controls don't affect charts based on data sources with different schemas
+- Controls don't affect charts based on data sources with different schemas

 - This report includes 3 data sources: one from Google Sheets (left) and 2 from Analytics (right).

 - The Analytics-based control affects both of the Analytics-based charts because their data sources share the same schema.

 - The Sheets-based control only affects the Sheets-based chart, because its schema doesn't match the Analytics data source schema.